jacksonpais/daily-selector/README.md

 - **Month and Year Selection**: Allows users to quickly navigate between months and years.
 - **Customizable UI**: Easily change the look and feel to match your application's theme.
 - **No External Dependencies**: Pure HTML, CSS, and JavaScript.
+- **Feature rich utility**: Offers a wide range of features related to date selector.

 ## Demo